divviup/public-docs/docs/command-line-tutorial.md

 ## Collector Credential

 Next, generate a collector-credential for the task.
-The collector credential will be used by the collector to export the aggregated statistics.
+The collector credential will be used by the collector to export the aggregated telemetry.

 ```sh
 divviup collector-credential generate --save